hasgeek/events/_rootconf_events/2018-unittests-for-python.md

 ---
 layout: workshop
-title: "Workshop: UnitTests for your python base."
+title: "Workshop: UnitTests for your python base"
 subtitle: "Automate UnitTests using nose as you build code together at this workshop."
 datelocation: "20 May 2018, Bangalore"
 city: Bangalore
 start_time: 2018-05-20
 end_time: 2018-05-20
-description: "This workshop is aimed at people who would like to improve their development skills by practially learning to write professional quality code.
+description: "This workshop is aimed at people who would like to improve their development skills by practially learning to write professional quality code"
-Modifying production code without unit test cases is similar to walking through a field of landmines and writing and maintaining good unit tests can be real hard work, hence is this workshop, where instead of just covering the syntax, we will introduce most of tips and tricks to write good UnitTests with ease as we build the code together."
 boxoffice_item_collection: "e2ea67ca-e20a-4f89-80c9-20641e04c13d"

 instructors: